logeswaran2004/queuectl/README.md

 # QueueCTL – CLI-Based Background Job Queue System
-QueueCTL is a reliable and extensible command-line job queue system built in Python, allowing the users to manage background tasks efficiently, supporting multiple concurrent workers, automatic retries with exponential backoff for transient failures, and a Dead Letter Queue (DLQ) to safely store jobs that cannot be completed.
+Reliable and extensible command-line job queue system built in Python, allowing the users to manage background tasks efficiently, supporting multiple concurrent workers, automatic retries with exponential backoff for transient failures, and a Dead Letter Queue (DLQ) to safely store jobs that cannot be completed.
 With a simple CLI interface and persistent storage, QueueCTL makes it easy to enqueue, monitor, and manage jobs while ensuring robustness and traceability in your workflows.

 ### 1. Setup Instructions